 You won’t get a ton of links from this site, but the links you do get will help drive traffic as this site links to authoritative sites.

 To get these links, all you need to do is spend 30 minutes to an hour on HARO each week.

 3. Find broken links going to resources or products

 Broken link building is hard unless you focus on the right type of broken links.
 A lot of blogs and websites have them, but very few are willing to fix them.

-To find these broken links and resource pages, you can use a tool called Broken Link Finder.
+To find these broken links and resource pages, you can use a tool called Ahrefs’ Broken Link Checker.